 MyMulti tickets do not cover special event buses (buses specially contracted for big sports events, for example) and Sydney Australia tourist buses.

-They cover the light rail (tram) system but not the monorail.
+They also cover the light rail (tram) system.

 And all users of Sydney transport pay an extra fee for train travel to or from an airport line station.

 Here is a link to a downloadable pdf file of a map of the entire greater city area covered by Sydney's MyMulti tickets (opens in a new page).
 You'll see it's extensive.
 You're unlikely to need anything more to cover your Sydney travel needs.

 If you're in Sydney for only one or two days then a MyMulti Day Pass is for you.
 Except for the general exclusions already mentioed there are no limitations at all on this ticket.